emtneutrino/races/README.md

 - Added requirement that random vehicle races must be at least 2 laps.

 ## CHANGE NOTES
+- 2024-03-29
+   - races_client.lua
+      - removed '/races ai add [name]' command
+      - removed 'addAIDriver' function
+      - added 'coord' and 'heading' arguments to 'spawnAIDriver' function
+      - player adds and spawns AI driver using '/races ai spawn [name] (vehicle)' command
+         - player must move away from where AI driver was added for ped and vehicle to spawn
+      - if player attempts to spawn AI driver, but fails because some restriction is not satisfied(vehicle or vehicle class), AI will be added without a ped and vehicle spawning
+         - '/races ai list' command will show AI driver without a vehicle
+      - if player types '/races ai loadGrp [access] [name]', AI driver ped and vehicle will not spawn if player is too close to where AI driver would spawn
+         - '/races ai list' command will show AI driver without a vehicle
+         - player must move away for AI driver ped and vehicle to spawn
+      - player can change AI's vehicle using '/races ai spawn [name] (vehicle)' command
+      - fixed bug where player is unable spawn AI or load AI group in 'Custom'(-1) class races
+         - aiState.drivers[name].raceVehicleList was nil when 'spawnAIDriver' function was called
+      - fixed bug where AI drivers calculated current waypoint incorrectly if player's 'startIsFinish' value is different than 'aiState.startIsFinish'
+         - was using 'startIsFinish' instead of 'aiState.startIsFinish'
+         - fix was to use 'aiState.startIsFinish' instead of 'startIsFinish' to calculate current waypoint
+      - fixed bug where finish event was not triggered by server if player joined race, then left before start delay expired
+         - 'bestLapVehicleName' was nil before start delay expired
+         - server ignored finish event because 'vehicleName' argument was nil
+         - results event would not be triggered by server
+         - race would not be deleted on server and player would not be able to register another race
+            - player would have to unregister race as work around for problem
+         - fix was to set 'bestLapVehicleName' before start delay expired
+      - fixed bugs where finish and results events were not caught by client if player joined race, then left before start delay expired
+         - leaving would set 'raceIndex = -1' prematurely and finish and results events were not caught because 'rIndex' did not equal 'raceIndex'
+         - fix was to set 'raceIndex = -1' only when results event was caught
+      - changed combined start/finish waypoint color to orange
+      - changed current waypoint blip color to yellow so racer knows which blip is current waypoint
+      - print model and long name of vehicles in 'listVeh' function
+   - races_server.lua
+      - modified 'saveResults' function so results are saved as JSON file instead of text file
+   - index.html
+      - removed 'ai_add' button
+   - index.css
+      - removed 'ai_add' style
+   - index.js
+      - removed 'ai_add' click function

 - 2024-03-14
    - races_client.lua and races_server.lua
       - flattened nested if statements for better readability